DKorjey/node-trss-api/README.md

 # Node TRSS api

-(TRSS allows you to store a large number of skins (maximum 3 in the game itself))
+TRSS (Team Run Skin Storage) allows you to store a large number of skins (maximum 3 in the game itself).
+So the API was created to work with it.

 ## Install:
 ```sh